 There are several types of venture capital financing, including:

-1. Early-stage financing: This type of financing is intended to provide seed funding to startups in order to help them get off the ground and start building their product or service.
+- Early-stage financing: This type of financing is intended to provide seed funding to startups to help them get off the ground and start building their product or services.

-7. Bridge financing: This type of financing is used to provide short-term financing to a company while they secure additional funding or completes a major transaction.
+- Bridge financing: This type of financing is used to provide short-term financing to a company while it secures additional funding or completes a major transaction.

 Venture Capital Financing Process